Child Nutrition & Healthy Eating

 Omega-3 fatty acids: Healthy fats that come from omega-3 fatty acids are essential for brain development and function.
 Good sources of plant-based omega-3 fatty acids include flaxseeds, chia seeds, hemp seeds, and walnuts, that can be “hidden” into snacks for your kids.

-The ricotta ravioli with roasted garlic by Roundglass Teacher Peter Barrett makes for a hearty kiddie meal
+Peter Barrett's ricotta ravioli with roasted garlic is a hearty kiddie meal

 As every harried parent will confirm, forming healthy eating habits in children is a challenging task, but an essential one for their overall health and well-being.
 In an age when fast food and processed foods, high in sugar and sodium, are easily and cheaply available, it is important for societies to revise their approaches both in schools and homes for healthy eating.
 According to an article in Politico, by 2024-25 the USDA (U.S. Department of Agriculture) is planning a “total reboot of nutrition standards for school meals.”